JasmeetSinghBali/misc_topics_orientations/design_patterns/README.md

 - example- we have a an item.Price , Price can be null or number so we need to check wheather its null then handle that if a number then do something, now here we will have null object that will return the default value of the Price instead of null.

 - 🎯:IMP consider a guest and normal user case ref: null_object_pattern.js

+> 2. ✔ Builder Pattern

+**Scenario-description**

+- 📝 used for objects that comprise of multiple intermediatory parts or options & required fields i.e for a composition style kinda object.

+- ref:🎯 builder_pattern_way1.js